-Low back pain is a common and debilitating health condition.
-In most cases, the cause or causes of low back pain cannot be reliably identified and is described as 'non-specific' low back pain.
-Physicians commonly prescribe medicines to treat low back pain.
-There are multiple types of medicines and medicine classes available, for example, opioid analgesics, nonsteroidal anti-inflammatory drugs (NSAIDs), and paracetamol.
-There is a need to provide accessible, high-quality information on the size of the effect and certainty of the evidence for medicines to treat low back pain.
+Low back pain (LBP) is a common and debilitating health condition.
+In most cases, the cause or causes of low back pain cannot be reliably identified and is described as 'non-specific' LBP.
+Physicians commonly prescribe medicines to treat LBP.
+There are many types of medicines and medicine classes available, for example, opioid analgesics, nonsteroidal anti-inflammatory drugs (NSAIDs), and paracetamol.
+With so many options available, there is a need to determine which medicines are best and safest.